On the expansion of Hanoi graphs: Preliminaries

-\cref{lem:balsep} immediately implies the following, by the definition of a balanced separator and of vertex expansion: \begin{corollary} If a graph~$G = (V, E)$ has treewidth~$t$, then the vertex expansion of~$G$ is at most~$\frac{3(t+1)}{|V|}$. \end{corollary}
+\cref{lem:balsep} immediately implies the following, by the definition of a balanced separator and of vertex expansion: \begin{corollary} Let $G = (V, E)$ be a graph and let $t = \tw(G)$.
+Then the vertex expansion of~$G$ is at most~$\frac{3(t+1)}{|V|}$. \end{corollary}